melli79/mathGames/Readme.md

 ## Countable Tournament

-Given a list of $n$ players/teams which each have a different strength and according to strength they win against each other (no ties).
-In the beginnin they are arranged in random order.
+Given a list of $n$ players/teams of which each 2 have a different strength and according to strength they win against each other (no ties).
+In the beginning they are arranged in random order.
 A tournament is as follows:

-The first to players compete against each other and the loser goes to the end of the row while the winner is sorted into the middle of the row.
+The first two players compete against each other and the loser goes to the end of the row while the winner is sorted into the middle of the row.

 Q1: How many steps are necessary to determine the best player (in worst case and in average case)?